giulio-ricchelli-porini/porini-aicc-streamlit-yolo-demo/README.md

     * Update the altair plot that shows the objects per frame so that it fits the width of the ui element that contains it (check the Streamlit documentation)
 * Push your changes and merge to the "main" branch:
     * By using the integrated "Source Control" tab in VSCode, commit and push your changes by publishing the "develop" branch to the remote
-    * From the browser, open the repository, go to the "develop" branch and create a pull request to merge your changes to the "main" branch: complete and merge it to align "main" to "develop"
+    * From the browser, open the repository, go to the "develop" branch and create a pull request to merge your changes to the "main" branch: complete and merge it to align "main" to "develop"; in this way, you aligned commits from the "develop" branch to the "main" branch
-* Update your project branches:
+* Update your local project "main" branch:
     * From your local project, from the terminal window go to the "main" branch: ```git checkout main```
     * Pull the changes applied by the pull request you completed: ```git pull```; in this way, your local project is aligned with the "main" from the remote
+* Delete the "develop" branch, both locally and remotely:
     * Delete your local "develop" branch: ```git branch -d develop```; in this way, the "develop" branch has been deleted locally but it still exists on the remote
     * Check that the "develop" local branch has been deleted: ```git branch```
     * Check from the browser that the "develop" branch still exists on the remote, even of you reload the page
     * Delete the "develop" branch from the remote: ```git push origin --delete develop```
     * Check from the browser that the "develop" branch no longer exists on the remote: now the repository branch list shows only the "main" branch, and the repository url with "/develop" as final subpath gives a "404 Not Found" error

+By editing the "develop" branch and bringing its changes to the "main" branch through a pull request, you've also simulated the situation in which another developer working on your same repository brings changes to the remote "main" branch (through the pull request you performed), and you have to align your local "main" branch to the remote one, in order to be syncronized with the changes from the other developer: the pull command is the way to keep your local branches updated with your team colleagues!

 You completed the assignment!
 Please notify us when you have done!